Someshdiwan/Digital-Image-Processing/README.md

 - Matplotlib (for visualizations)
 - SciPy (for advanced image processing functions)
 - scikit-image (image processing and computer vision algorithms)
+- TensorFlow / Keras (for machine learning-based image processing tasks)
+- PyTorch (for deep learning and neural network-based image processing)
 - Jupyter Notebooks (for interactive code and visualizations)
+- ImageMagick (for command-line image manipulation)
+- Pandas (for handling and analyzing data)
+- Numpy (for handling arrays and numerical data)
+- Seaborn (for advanced plotting)
+- Cython (for optimizing image processing algorithms)
+- OpenCV Contrib (extra OpenCV functionality for image processing)
+- SciKit-Image (for image segmentation and advanced processing tasks)
+- Tesseract (for Optical Character Recognition)

 ---

 ## 📂 Project Structure